 Virtual Trade Shows share many of the hallmarks of a brick and mortar trade show, such as ample opportunity to converse and access to information such as white papers, case studies, Webinars and demos.
 In some ways they have a competitive edge: because they’re online, they’re eminently “track-able” (you know not only who came by your booth but exactly what they were interested in), and that makes it easier to engage with leads from the trade show based on their interests.
 On the other hand, virtual shows lack the face-to-face connection of a live trade show and the cocktails.

-If your organization is considering or has committed to hosting a virtual trade show, following are tactical ideas we’ve come across, after hosting virtual trade shows for the past 14 years, to make the investment pay off.
-By the way, not every platform will allow you to use every creative idea you have so do your homework beyond the brochure.
+If your organization is considering or has committed to hosting a virtual trade show, following are tactical ideas we’ve come across, after hosting virtual trade shows for the past 16 years, to make the investment pay off.

 1. Organize content by persona, not by presentation type.
 Most virtual trade show booth tabs are organized by generic buckets—there’s a tab for “About Us,” a tab for “Webcasts,” a tab for “White Papers.”
 But you don’t necessarily have to organize your booth that way.
 HPE, for example, organized their content windows by buyer persona.
 The booth includes content windows for each practice area; Advisory, Foundation, Data Center Care, etc. Booth visitors knew exactly where to go for information most relevant to their issues.
 You could also organize by topic, pain point or motivator.

 Doing this effectively requires that you’ve gone through some kind of persona development exercise so you understand what kinds of information your attendees will react to the most.